xiaeryu/ReRCoP/README.md

     --sSize=SSIZE       Step size if using sliding window.
 [Default: 500]
                         # For aligned genomes using complete genome approach

     --cds=CDS           Input coding sequences in fasta format.
 Used to determine the core genome when input genomes are not aligned.
                         # For unaligned genomes using core genome approach

   Core Gene Identification Options:
     --cov=COV           Minimum sequence coverage to regard genes as present.
                         [Default: 0.7]
-                        # For aligned or unaligned genomes using core genome approach
+                        # For aligned or unaligned genomes using core genome
+                        # approach

-    --sim=SIM           Minimum sequence similarity to regard genes as present [Default: 70]
+    --sim=SIM           Minimum sequence similarity to regard genes as present.
+                        [Default: 70]
                         # For unaligned genomes using core genome approach

   Outlier Removal Options:
     -m METHOD, --method=METHOD
                         Outlier removal method.
-Can be 'Grubbs', 'kNN', or 'DBSCAN', or can be multiple methods separated by ','
+Can be 'Grubbs', 'kNN', or 'DBSCAN', or can be multiple methods separated by ','.

     --alpha=ALPHA       For 'Grubbs' method: Significance level in Grubbs test.
                         [Default: 0.05]

-    --radius=RADIUS     For 'kNN' method: Maximum number of differences for a point to be considered as a neighbor (in the unit of standard deviation of all pair-wise nubmer of differences).
+    --radius=RADIUS     For 'kNN' method: Maximum number of differences for a point to be considered as a neighbor (in the unit of standard deviation of all pair-wise nubmer of differences ).
 [Default: 1.5)]

-    --k=K               For 'kNN' method: Minimum number of neighbors for a non-outlier point (in the unit of total number of points).
+    --k=K               For 'kNN' method: Minimum number of neighbors for a non-outlier point (in the unit of total number of points ).
 [Default: 0.2]

     --eps=EPS           For 'DBSCAN' method: Maximum number of differences between two points for them to be considered as in the same neighborhood (in the unit of standard deviation of all pair-wise nubmer of differences).
 [Default: 1]

     --minP=MINP         For 'DBSCAN' method: Minimum number of points required to form a dense region (in the unit of total number of points).
 [Default: 0.2]

   Output Options:
     -o OUTDIR, --outdir=OUTDIR    Output directory.
 [Default: running directory] -p PREFIX, --prefix=PREFIX    Output prefix.
 [Default: ReRCoP]
 ```

 Input files